xxplunderxx/466-Group-Project/README.md

 # 466-Group-Project
-Group project workspace for NIU CSCI 466 Assignment
+Group project workspace for NIU CSCI 466 Assignment.
-I completed this project on December 2nd 2021 as Sophmore This project is a webbsed grocery store that uses PHP to make SQl quries into a database hosted on department servers.
+I completed this project on December 2nd 2021 as Sophmore This project is a webbased grocery store that uses PHP to make SQl queries into a database hosted on department servers.